AnirudhBagalkotker/abcsupermarket/README.md

 ## SETUP INSTRUCTIONS

-The project is not well organised and the different components are still not well integrates.
-So you will have to do a lot of work manually for setting it up.
+The project is not well organized and the different components are still not well integrated.
+So you will have to do a lot of work manually to set it up.
 The Repo already contains some data in the .csv files for Setup purposes which can be changed afterwards.
-If these files are omitted then it is required to create the .csv files with some pre-filled data in it.
+If these files are omitted then it is required to create the .csv files with some pre-filled data in them.

 ### Prerequisites
 ***1. Python must be installed.***